 Type of ingredient: Mineral

-- Who should use it: In general, all skin types can benefit from magnesium usage.
+Who should use it: In general, all skin types can benefit from magnesium usage.
 However, those with oily, acne-prone skin will most likely benefit the most.

-- Works well with: Vitamin C
+Works well with: Vitamin C

-- Don't use with: Magnesium absorption-inhibitors, such as high doses of zinc and phosphates.
+Don't use with: Magnesium absorption-inhibitors, such as high doses of zinc and phosphates.
 Stress can also cause a magnesium deficiency.

 What Is Magnesium?

 Magnesium is an absorbent mineral that is crucial to the body's overall health.
 Naturally available in many foods, magnesium can be ingested or used topically.
 It can be found in the form of supplemental capsules, bath salts, oils, and over-the-counter medications—like antacids and laxatives.
 This potent mineral is a crucial factor in many bodily functions, including structural bone development, muscle and nerve function, energy production, and the synthesis of DNA/RNA—but that's only naming a few.

 Benefits of Magnesium for Skin

-- Assists with DNA repair and replication: "Magnesium is necessary for the enzymes that regulate DNA replication and repair," explains Killian.
-"Without it, the skin is subject to a host of harmful free radical damage and inflammation.
-In other words, fine lines and wrinkles."
+- Assists with DNA repair and cell replication: Magnesium is necessary for the enzymes that regulate DNA replication and repair.
+"Magnesium is an important co-factor needed for cells to generate energy, in the heart, muscle, bone, and soft tissue," says Zeichner.
+Without it, the skin is subject to a host of harmful free radical damage and inflammation.

 Side Effects of Magnesium